joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 ## Introduction

 `jsx-sfc`(JSX Separate Function Components) is a [SFCs](https://v3.vuejs.org/guide/single-file-component.html) like API for managing React function components and their related codes by categories.
-It's written by TypeScript and has completely type safety, very easy to use🧙🏼‍♂️.
+It's written by TypeScript and has completely type safety, and based on compiler optimization, it's also easy to use🧙🏼‍♂️.

-[Live Demo is here](https://codesandbox.io/s/jsx-sfc-demo-wwgd4) (Experience **Typings/Hot reloading/Dev tools** by Codesandbox).
+[Live Demo is here](https://codesandbox.io/s/jsx-sfc-demo-wwgd4) (with [twin.macro](https://github.com/ben-rogerson/twin.macro)(a CSS in JS tool using Tailwind syntax), can experience **Typings/Hot reloading/Dev tools** by Codesandbox).

 ## Features